 - A location with lower housing costs usually has a higher crime rate

 The cost of homeowners insurance is higher than the national average

-Due to high hurricane losses the insurance companies have had the last several years, the cost of homeowners insurance has skyrocketed.
-In some areas the cost is so high that it makes home ownership out of the question for some people or worse yet some areas are all but uninsurable as most of the major insurance companies refuse to write policies in high risk areas.
+Due to the high hurricane losses, the insurance companies have had over the last several years, homeowner insurance costs have skyrocketed.
+In some areas, the cost is so high that it makes homeownership out of the question for some people, or worse yet, some areas are all but uninsurable.
+Some of the major insurance companies refuse to write policies in high-risk areas.
 Before purchasing a home or condo in Florida, it will be a good idea to get a homeowners insurance quote first to make sure that it fits your budget.